Radio Voice of the Gospel

-Radio Voice of the Gospel (RVOG) was a Lutheran World Federation international radio station based in the Ethiopian capital Addis Ababa, starting in 1963.
+Radio Voice of the Gospel (RVOG) was a Lutheran World Federation international radio station based in the Ethiopian capital Addis Ababa, starting in 1961.

+In 1977, the station was nationalized by the Derg military government and renamed to the Radio Voice of Revolutionary Ethiopia.

 History

-Radio Voice of the Gospel was the brainchild of Norwegian missionary Dr. Sigurd Aske.
-It had two '100 kW shortwave transmitters, which could reach much of Africa and Asia.
+Radio Voice of the Gospel was established by the Lutheran World Federation in Ethiopia during 1961, under a 30-year contract with the imperial government of Haile Selassie.
+The stations 200 kW transmitters, which could reach much of Africa and Asia were the most powerful on the continent.
 It also had a medium wave transmitter serving Addis Ababa.
 It broadcast in English, French, and a number of African and Asian languages.